elucify/genbank-book/README.md

 <div id="hook"/><!-- LEAVE THIS ALONE -->

 Who is running the asylum?
+The inmates.

 Let's make sure we have the exact same commit; *this one*.